pachyderm/docs/content/2.3.x/reference/helm-values.md

 1. `disabled`.
 TLS is not used.
 1. `enabled`, using an existing secret.
 You must set enabled to true and provide a secret name where the exiting cert and key are stored.
 1. `enabled`, using a new secret.
 You must set enabled to true and `newSecret.create` to true and specify a secret name, and a cert and key in string format

+### loki-stack

+The `loki-stack` section contains all the values passed to the `loki-stack` subchart.

+#### loki

+See the official [Loki storage documentation](https://grafana.com/docs/loki/latest/operations/storage/) for the most up-to-date information.

+#### grafana

+See the official [Grafana documentation](https://grafana.com/docs/) for the most up-to-date information.

+#### promtail

+See the official [Promtail documentation](https://grafana.com/docs/loki/latest/clients/promtail/configuration/) for the most up-to-date information.

 ### pachd